minnehack/website/content/faq.md

 ### How does topic selection work?

-We'll announce a topic during the keynote speech (6PM on the 2nd).
+The topic selection process involves the MinneHack staff and MinneHack sponsors.
+The chosen topic will remain secret until it is announced during the keynote speech (6PM on February 2nd).

 ### How does team formation work?

+There is no formal team formation process.
 Teams can be formed ahead of time or at the event; no formal ahead-of-time team registration is required.
+In the Discord server set up for the event, there will be a team formation channel to allow people who want teams or team members to find them.

 ### What type of project deliverable is expected?
 Is the deliverable a presentation about what you built, or is is just the thing that you built?